The Legend of Sword and Fairy (video game): Development

 The game was developed by the Kuangtu/Crazy Boys Production Team (狂徒製作群) of Softstar Entertainment, with concept work beginning as early as 1991.
 The group consisted at that time approximately 12 members, some being very young with little experience in game design.
 The Legend of Sword and Fairy was their first major RPG project.
 The production manager was Yao Zhuangxian (姚壯憲), who was 22 years old at the time.
 The game's music was composed by Lin Kunxin, whose most memorable titles include The Butterfly's Love (蝶戀), Martial Arts Contest for Marriage (比武招親), and Drunken Sword Master (酒劍仙).
 Lin Jiawen, a graphics artist on the team, was the major contributor to character portraits and animation.
 She also enthusiastically participated in the designing of the mazes, but her expertise in that area was limited.

 Yao faced some turmoil in his love life during the game design process.
 This influenced him to integrate his own views of love into the game.
-Yao said, the three female protagonists are based on reality; Zhao Ling'er is like a girlfriend; Lin Yueru is like a lover, and Anu is like a mate.
+Yao said, the three female protagonists are based on reality; Zhao Ling'er is like a wife; Lin Yueru is like a lover, and Anu is like a childhood friend.
 At some point, there arose a dispute regarding to the fate of two of the female characters in the end.
 In the finished game, this matter was intentionally made ambiguous where Lin is shown standing under a tree in the ending cinematic even though she is supposedly dead.
 Yao commented that he invested a great deal of feeling into the story, and the unclear ending was meant to leave events open to the players' imagination.
 In the years that followed the game's release in 1995, Yao did not wish to openly address questions regarding the game's ending.
 There was an anecdote about the ending: Yao was in favour of Zhao while another producer Xie Chonghui was preferred Lin.
 In Yao's blueprint of the whole game, the ending is that Lin's body is intact but her soul is destroyed while Zhao's body has disappeared but her soul exists.
 However, Xie disagreed with this setting.
 Eventually, this setting was broken by some final changes and the sequel indicated that Lin's body was preserved by a special type of insect.